 Temperature - needs snow on the ground, better if it's still falling too.

 I used a dslr camera on a tripod with a self timer of about 12s so I could get into position when necessary, the cameras automatic exposure system gave anywhere up to about 30secs exposure time to move yourself and/or the light sources about.
 I'm sure any kind of camera will work, you just have to work within its limits.
-If you don't have a tripod for long exposures, hold it against a wall, fence, table etc. to stop it wobbling.
+If you don't have a tripod for long exposures, hold it against a wall, fence, table etc. to stop it wobbling and use the self-timer.
 You'll need a light source, I used the flash on the camera, a head-torch and a green laser pen in various combinations.
 I'm not claiming you'll get any great pictures to show other people (I am hoping you will not be too harsh in your judgments gentle reader), but there is something very satisfying and probably educational too about the process and I thought it was great fun to do.
 The orange glow in my pictures comes from nearby street lights.